xiaoyifan6/excel2mysql/README.md

 - model:
 ```
 delete: just drop table
-update: just add new table , and import data to a new table
+update: just add new table , and import data to a new table, if no config for mysql, the model equal "create"
 create: drop all table, then create tables and import data to tables
 ```
 - no_comment: true or false(defualt), if ture, threre is no comment for sql of creating tables